thomas-haslwanter/statsintro/rst/statsModels.rst

         plot( test, org.predict( test ), 'k--' )

-Finally, we limit and label the axes, add a title, overlay a grid, place the lengend at the bottom, and then save the figure.
+Finally, we limit and label the axes, add a title, overlay a grid, place the legend at the bottom, and then save the figure.

 ::